freeCodeCamp/freeCodeCamp/guide/english/user-experience-design/moodboards/index.md

 There are many factors that go into making the perfect mood board.
 Depending on your audience, you may want to decide on choosing a larger image and building the mood board around it.
 This image would become your inspiration and centerpiece for the entire board.
 Also, do you think you should create a physical or digital mood board, which one would portray your ideas and inspiration more effectively?

+You can also create moodboards on websites such as Pinterest, Dribble, Behance and many other such sites.

 ![An example of a physical mood board](https://www.designyourway.net/blog/wp-content/uploads/2018/02/06moodboard3-superjumbo.jpg)

 #### More Information: